Local Field Potential Journey into the Basal Ganglia: Results

-\FloatBarrier {\bf Modes analysis.} Next, we observed a bi-modal distribution of $\tau^\ast$ (See Fig. \ref{fig:tauresults}, b), supporting the hypothesis of the existence of two transfer mechanisms.
-The first one, dominated by $\tau^\ast$ centered around zero time lag, indicating a volume conduction, and a second mode, with larger $\tau^\ast$ (typically 30 milliseconds) could be related to information transfer through synaptic inputs.
+{\bf Modes analysis.} In Fig. \ref{fig:tauresults}, we observe a bi-modal distribution of $\tau^\ast$ which is significantly more pronounced in the M1-GP links, supporting the hypothesis of the existence of two transfer mechanisms.
+Both paths have similar $\tau^\ast$'s but the the DLPFC-GP links are dominated by $\tau^\ast$ centered around zero time lag (Fig. \ref{fig:tauresults} right panels) while the M1-GP paths is influenced almost equally also by a larger $\tau^\ast$ typically of 30 milliseconds (Fig. \ref{fig:tauresults} left panels).
+The links with $\tau^\ast \sim 0$ suggest, a volume conduction mode, and the second mode, with larger $\tau^\ast$ could indicate information transfer through synaptic inputs.
 As shown above, every significant link is composed of several consecutive sub-links of 2.5 seconds each.

-To test the above hypothesis of the existence of two modes we will test next if all or at least most of sub-links belong to the same mode or if we have a random mixture of modes.
-If the links are mainly unique that is almost all sub-links in a specific link have the same $\tau^\ast$, as indeed found here, it supports the hypothesis of two modes.
-To this end, we examined the links sequences compositions, i.e., the sub-links, by dividing the $\tau^\ast$ range in Fig. 4 b into two regimes by the interception points of two fitted Gaussians, which we denote by ‘1’ if $\tau^\ast$ of the window belongs to the first regime $\tau^\ast$, and ‘2’ if it falls in the second regime $\tau^\ast$.
+To support further the above hypothesis of the existence of two modes we will test next if all or at least most of sub-links of a specific link belong to the same mode or if we have a random mixture of modes in the same link.
+This test is a crucial since if the links are mainly unique, i.e., one of the two mechanisms, it is expected that almost all (almost -- because there could be some outliers due to statistical errors) sub-links in a specific link should have the same $\tau^\ast$, as indeed shown below, as seen in Fig. \ref{fig:modes_composition}.
+This finding could highly support our hypothesis of the existence of two transfer mechanisms.